scrapy/itemadapter/README.md

 -   Attribute docstrings, i.e. docstrings placed *after* a class attribute definition, are mapped as `description`.
-For example, “Display name” below is used as a description:
+For example, “Display name” below is used as a description for the `name` field:

     ```python
     import attrs